aarnphm/tinymorph/docs/content/DevelopmentPlan/DevelopmentPlan.md

 No plans for code coverage, as it is usually a waste-of-time early on.
 Development will be tracked through `git`, `GitHub`, as well as GitHub Projects for sprint progress.

+Editor of choice should depends on whatever is the one that makes you move the fastest.
+For me, it is [Neovim](https://neovim.io/)

 ### documentation

 Generated with [Quartz](https://quartz.jzhao.xyz/), hosted on GitHub Pages.